SpongeStark/PunkerCow/GUI-project/README.md

 1. Find the path of the executable file *qmake*
 2. Move to the project directory
   `cd ...`
-2. if *.pro file does noy exist:
+2. if *.pro file does not exist:
   - `<path>/qmake -project` to create the project file.
   - Add the *lib*s to the project file, such as `QT += network Core`, `QT -= gui`, etc.
   ref : <https://doc.qt.io/qt-5/qmake-manual.html>